 ContraPest Frequently Asked Questions

 Below are some frequently asked questions about ContraPest from our customers.
-If you have a question that you do not see here, please feel free to reach out to our Technical Services department at 928-482-7312 and we are happy to help!
+If you have a question that you do not see here, please feel free to reach out to our team at 866-886-RATS and we are happy to help!

 What is ContraPest bait and how does it work?